 Trigger automatic surveys with an event or transaction like check-in or check-out from a hotel, discharge from hospital, a purchase on a shopping website, bill payment at a store, a customer interaction or issue resolution, or any significant event or transaction that creates a customer experience.

 Moreover, you can also send relationship surveys periodically to maintain and track the relationship with your customers, like monthly, quarterly, or annual feedback surveys.
-Make sure to avoid survey fatigue, a situation when you oversend surveys and customers start feeling reluctant to fill a survey.
+You can check out our article The Right Time to Send NPS Surveys to read about when to send relationship surveys and measure the overall brand impact.
+Just make sure to avoid survey fatigue, a situation when you oversend surveys and customers start feeling reluctant to fill a survey.

 3. Always ask a Follow-Up Question